Darwin Espinal

-Darwin Espinal (born 16 January 1995) is a Honduran professional footballer who currently plays as a midfielder for Maryland Bobcats in the National Independent Soccer Association.
+Darwin Espinal (born 16 January 1995) is a Honduran professional footballer who currently plays as a midfielder for Richmond Kickers in USL League One.

 Career

 College and Youth

 Espinal was born in Tegucigalpa, Honduras, though his family moved Washington DC, Espinal and family later moved to Broward County, Florida where he played high school soccer for J. P. Taravella High School.
 While at Taravella, Espinal was named the 2012–2013 Florida Class 5A-4A Player of the Year.
 Espinal also enjoyed success at the club level in Broward, playing for Plantation FC.
 Espinal led Plantation to the Florida State Cup Championship and a spot in the Region III Championship, where he was named tournament MVP.

 Coming out of high school, Espinal had an offer to join the Chicago Fire SC Academy, but he opted to go to college at Albany, Georgia's Darton State College.
 In his freshman season as a Darton Cavalier, Espinal scored 23 goals and notched 10 assists in just 16 games.
 During his 2014 sophomore season, Espinal continued his impressive form, scoring 29 goals with 19 assists in 19 games.
 He was a 1st Team NJCAA All-American both years and helped the Cavaliers win the Region 17 Championship in 2014.
 His 52 goals and 81 points were both good for school records.